 Course Release: Course release indicates a reduced load from what was described in teaching load, above.
 Since this frame is new to some areas, please do some quick subtraction (teaching load minus course release) to confirm that the offer will accurately reflect your intent (e.g. that you aren’t accidentally double-counting a course release).
 Please note that this number is the total number of releases within the indicated number of years (so if the intent is to grant 1 course release each year for 3 years, you will enter “3”).

 Granted Leave Without Pay (LWOP): The contingent offer letter is written to include LWOP if it has been approved by the dean.
-If LWOP is an option for a candidate but they haven’t chosen to go that direction, you may choose to outline that option for them in an addendum.
+If LWOP is an option for a candidate but they haven’t chosen to go that direction, you may choose to outline their leave option in an addendum.
 Feel free to explain additional details of the leave in an addendum.
 LWOP information will not show in the offer summary.

 The greyed out information in the startup details of the term sheet is a summary of the information entered in the “startup commitment detail” tab.
 Be sure the startup updates in that tab.
 In the “startup commitment detail” tab, each line represents is a unique commitment of: